zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Wild RNG.md

 ---
-title: "Wild RNG"
+title: 'Wild RNG'
-description: "For those times when egg RNG is too boring for you"
+description: 'For those times when egg RNG is too boring for you'
-slug: "retail-sm-wild"
+slug: 'retail-sm-wild'
 ---

 ## Tools